Aaron2550/HeightMapGen/README.md

 1.79769313486232 E308 pixels by 1.79769313486232 E308 pixels big.  *Why would you need it any bigger?*

 Generating a 2048x2048 height map with 8 octaves using the smooth library, took about 25 seconds.
-The resulting image took up around 6 MiB on the hard drive, while generating the program will used around 85 MiB of RAM.
+The resulting image took up around 6 MiB on the hard drive, while generating the program will use around 85 MiB of RAM.

 ## Screenshots
 ### GUI